These Lemon Raspberry Scones take just 30 minutes to prepare and serve 8.

 - Stir in the lemon zest and fresh raspberries.
 Feel free to get a little wild; it’s your kitchen, after all.

 - Slowly pour in the heavy cream and mix until everything is just combined.
-Less mixing leads to fluffier scones—no one wants hockey pucks for breakfast!
+Avoid overmixing to keep the scones tender.

 STEP 3: Shape the Scones